BoolPurist/week_calendar_cli/Examples.md

 ---

-## date
+## Show week calendar in which a specific date resides

-Look up calendar week for a given date, here 30th of June in 2023
+30th of June in 2023 is given here.

 ```sh
 week_calendar date 2023 6 30